Arm Lift Surgery (Brachioplasty)

 The soft tissue of the arm becomes lax, setting the stage for ptosis (sagging), otherwise referred to as the bat-wing appearance.
 Thin people, too, may have sagging upper arms due to the effects of aging and genetics.
 Even people who engage in regular exercise including Pilates and strength training cannot get rid of excess, sagging skin that develops in this area.

-Your surgeon will supply you with a list of pre-operative instructions to follow in the days and weeks leading up to your arm lift.
+Dr. Andreas Skarparis will supply you with a list of pre-operative instructions to follow in the days and weeks leading up to your arm lift.
 These instructions may include quitting smoking as smoking can have deleterious effects on wound healing.
-Your surgeon will also ask you to stop taking certain medications such as aspirin, non-steroidal anti-inflammatory medications and certain vitamins/homeopathic regimens that are known to increase the risk of bleeding.
+Plastic surgeon will also ask you to stop taking certain medications such as aspirin, non-steroidal anti-inflammatory medications and certain vitamins/homeopathic regimens that are known to increase the risk of bleeding.

-Some doctors may also suggest that you take certain supplements before your surgery to reduce swelling and bruising.
+Sometimes doctor may also suggest that you take certain supplements before your surgery to reduce swelling and bruising.
 This may include arnica or bromelain.
 A high protein diet may also enhance the healing process.
-Talk to your doctor about what type of nutritional regimen is recommended before your arm lift.
+Talk to Dr. Skarparis about what type of nutritional regimen is recommended before your arm lift.

 An arm lift typically takes one to three hours depending on the extent of the surgery.
 It may involve local anesthesia with intravenous sedation – leaving you awake, but not totally aware – or general anesthesia.